sanyaade-iot/blog/README.md

 ## Publish to production

-To publish the blog to staging, simply merge your changes into the `master` branch.
+To publish the blog to production, simply merge your changes into the `master` branch.

 ## Authors